Margery Chisholm, RN, EdD, ABPP

 She has extensive experience in grant development and the management of large training grants, as well as program and curriculum development for both degree-granting programs and continuing education offerings nationally and internationally.

 Dr. Chisholm is dually licensed as a nurse specializing in child and adolescent psychiatric nursing and a clinical psychologist, having achieved the status of Diplomat of the American Board of Professional Psychology in the area of family psychology.
 She has been engaged in consultation and coaching from a positive psychology and growth perspective and teaches courses on leadership for advanced practice nurses and nurse executives.

-She received her BS degree in nursing from St. Louis University (Magna Cum Laude), an MS in child and adolescent psychiatric nursing, a CAGS in Developmental Disabilities, and the Doctor of Education degree from Boston University, focusing on philosophy and psychology in adult education.
-She did post-doctoral study at Harvard University in adult development and cultural influences on education.
+She received her BS degree in nursing from St. Louis University (Magna Cum Laude), an MS in child and adolescent psychiatric nursing, a CAGS in Developmental Disabilities, and a Doctor of Education degree from Boston University focusing on philosophy and psychology in adult education.
+She did a post-doctoral study at Harvard University on adult development and cultural influences on education.

 Depression: Relation to Chronic Disease in the African American Population”, presented at New England Regional Black Nurses Association, Norwood Ma, April 22, 2005.

 “Curriculum for Nurse practitioners in the US: Specialty Areas and Roles in the US”, presented at the “International Forum—Science and Art of Nurse Practitioners” Sasakawa Kinen Kaikan, St. Luke’s International Hospital, Tokyo, Japan, August 29, 2004.